 - MAP-21 Implementation: Specifically, the transition to performance based planning and programming.
 This involves the development and implementation of a performance management approach to transportation planning and programming that supports the achievement of transportation system performance outcomes. - Models of Regional Planning Cooperation: Promote cooperation and coordination across MPO boundaries and across State boundaries where appropriate to ensure a regional approach to transportation planning.
 This is particularly important where more than one MPO or state serves an urbanized area or adjacent urbanized areas.
-This cooperation could occur through metropolitan planning agreements that identify how the planning process and planning products will be coordinated, through the development of joint planning products, and/or by other locally determined means.
-Coordination across MPO and across state boundaries includes the coordination of transpor-
+This cooperation could occur through metropolitan plan-

-Eight National Planning Factors
+Object 2: Ten National Planning Factors

 - 1. Support the economic vitality of the United States, the States, and metropolitan areas, especially by enabling global competitiveness, productivity, and efficiency. - 2.
-Increase the safety of the transportation system for motorized and non- motorized users. - 3.
+Increase the safety of the transportation system for motorized and non-motorized users. - 3.
 Increase the security of the transportation system for motorized and non-motorized users. - 4.
-Increase the accessibility and mobility options available to people and for freight.
+Increase the accessibility and mobility of people and for freight. - 5.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

-- 5. Protect and enhance the environment, promote energy conservation, and improve quality of life. - 6.
-Enhance the integration and connectivity of the transportation system, across and between modes throughout the State, for people and freight. - 7.
-Promote efficient system management and operation. - 8.
-Emphasize the preservation of the existing transportation system.
+- 6. Enhance the integration and connectivity of the transportation system, across and between modes throughout the State, for people and freight. - 7.
+Promote efficient system management and operation - 8.
+Emphasize the preservation of the existing transportation system. - 9.
+Improve resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - 10.
+Enhance travel and tourism.

-tation plans and programs, corridor studies, and projections across adjacent MPO and state boundaries.
+ning agreements that identify how the planning process and planning products will be coordinated, through the development of joint planning products, and/or by other locally determined means.
+Coordination across MPO and across state boundaries includes the coordination of transportation plans and programs, corridor studies, and projections across adjacent MPO and state boundaries.
 It also includes collaboration among state DOT, MPOs, and operators of public transportation on activities such as: data collection, data storage and analysis, analytical tools, and performance based planning.

 • Ladders of Opportunity: Access to essential services - as part of the transportation planning process, identify connectivity gaps in access to essential services.
 Essential services include housing, employment, health care, schools/education, and recreation.
-This emphasis are could include MPO and state performance measures and analytical methods to measure the transportation system's connectivity to essential services and the use of this information to identify gaps in transportation system connectivity that preclude access of the public, including traditionally under-served populations, to essential services.
+This emphasis area could include MPO and state performance measures and analytical methods to measure the transportation system's connectivity to essential services and the use of this information to identify gaps in transportation system connectivity that preclude access of the public, including traditionally under-served populations, to essential services.
 It could also involve the identification of solutions to address those gaps.

-More detail on how the HTMPO will address these PEAs can be found on page 40.
+More detail on how the MPO will address these PEAs can be found on page 40.